TurkeyTickle/tt-stack/README.md

 ## Styling

-In general, it's easiest to rely on Mantine components to handle common styling tasks.
+In general, it's easiest to rely on Mantine components to provide out-of-the-box styling.
 For example, the [Stack Component](https://mantine.dev/core/stack/) is useful to stack items vertically, while the [Group Component](https://mantine.dev/core/group/) is useful for aligning items horizontally.
-Mantine components are designed to property support theming and light/dark mode, as well as providing consistent values for things like padding and margin.
-Before resorting to using style attributes or CSS files to style components, check the Mantine library to see if what you're wanting to do can easily be acomplished with an out-of-the-box component.
+Mantine components are designed to property support theming and light/dark mode, as well as providing consistent values for things like padding and margins.
+Before resorting to using style attributes or CSS files to style components, check the Mantine library to see if what you're trying to do can easily be acomplished with an out-of-the-box component.
 If Mantine does not provide an easy way to properly style your component, [CSS modules](https://mantine.dev/styles/css-modules/) should be used.

 ## Recommended Extensions